Resetting in Stochastic Optimal Control

-The mathematical problem in Eqs.~\ref{eq:Omegad} and \ref{HJB_resetting} is of a special kind as the evolution of the domain of definition $\Omega(t)$ is coupled to the solution $J(\bm{x},t)$ of the differential equation.
+Going from Eq.~\eqref{eq:F_resetting} to Eq.~\eqref{HJB_resetting}, we have reduced a functional optimization problem to a partial differential equation, which is often easier to solve.
+Note however that the mathematical problem in Eqs.~\eqref{eq:Omegad} and \eqref{HJB_resetting} is of a special kind as the evolution of the domain of definition $\Omega(t)$ is coupled to the solution $J(\bm{x},t)$ of the differential equation.
 This kind of equations belongs to a class known as Stefan problems \cite{Crankbook}, which often arise in the field of heat transfer, where one studies the evolution of an interface between two phases, e.g., ice and water on a freezing lake.
 In this context, one must solve the heat equation for the temperature profile with an interface between the water and ice phases, which moves according to the temperature gradient.
 The interface is therefore to be considered as an additional unknown function, which must be jointly solved with the differential equation.
 To draw an analogy with our case, the optimal payoff function $J(\bm{x},t)$ plays the role of the temperature and the boundary of the domain $\Omega(t)$ corresponds to the water-ice interface.
 Note however that the two Stefan problems have different boundary conditions.
-The domain $\Omega(t)$ can be obtained by solving the Stefan problem in Eqs.~\ref{eq:Omegad} and \ref{HJB_resetting} numerically.
-This can be achieved, for instance, by using an Euler explicit scheme with a space-time discretization and updating the domain $\Omega(t)$ at each time step according to Eq.~\ref{eq:Omegad}.
+The domain $\Omega(t)$ can be obtained by solving the Stefan problem in Eqs.~\eqref{eq:Omegad} and \eqref{HJB_resetting} numerically.
+This can be achieved, for instance, by using an Euler explicit scheme with a space-time discretization and updating the domain $\Omega(t)$ at each time step according to Eq.~\eqref{eq:Omegad}.
 The domain $\Omega(t)$ is illustrated in Fig.~\ref{fig:delta} for the case of a one-dimensional random walk with a final reward.
 Such a situation corresponds to rewarding the system by a finite amount for arriving at some target location at the final time while penalizing it with a unit cost for each resetting event.
 This setting is further discussed in the next paragraph, where we illustrate our framework with various examples.